Configure Now

 Start building your packageShop Now

 ROV stands for “Remotely Operated Vehicle”, a submersible robot designed to explore and perform underwater tasks in marine environments.
-Equipped with cameras, sensors, and manipulators, these submarine drones allow operators to inspect, monitor, and interact with underwater structures, assets, and ecosystems without requiring direct human presence.
+Equipped with cameras, sensors, and manipulators, these underwater drones allow operators to inspect, monitor, and interact with underwater structures, assets, and ecosystems without requiring direct human presence.

 Underwater ROVs trace their origins back to the mid-20th century when they were primarily developed for military and industrial purposes.
 The U.S. Navy pioneered early designs in the 1950s, creating vehicles capable of retrieving lost equipment and performing inspections in deep-sea environments.